Astron/Astron/doc/protocol/12-stateserver.md

     `args(uint32 do_id, uint64 new_owner_channel, uint64 old_owner_channel)`
 > A set owner message moves receiving object to a new owner.
 >
+> A changing location message is sent to notify others of the change:
-> If an object has an existing owner, it will send a ChangingOwner message to
+>  - If an object had an old owner, notify the object's old owner.
-> its old Owner channel.
+> The notification's "sender" is set to the original message's sender.
 >
 > Then the objects will send one of the following enter owner messages to the
 > new owner.